lmas3009/A-News-Application/README.md

 # A-News-Application
-Where you can get different types of news papers and you can see the latest trending the news.
+Where you can get different types of news details and you can see the latest trending the news.
 The news will be updated day by day

 This application uses third party api keys to generate the news..